hideselfview/bae/BAE_IMPORT_WORKFLOW.md

 - **Masters** represent abstract albums
 - **Releases** represent specific physical pressings of those albums (original UK pressing, US reissue, 180g vinyl remaster, etc.)

-bae's import workflow adapts to what we know about our music data.
-If we know which specific release our files represent, we import that release.
-If we only know the album title, we import the master with its canonical tracklist.
+bae always imports specific releases from Discogs.
+When a user selects a master, bae fetches the master to get its main_release, then imports that release.
+This ensures we always have both the master_id and release_id stored together.

 ## User Experience

 bae provides two import paths based on what the user knows about their music data:

-**Path 1: Import master**
+**Path 1: Import via master**

 - User searches for albums →
 - Selects a master →
+- bae fetches master to get main_release ID →
 - Provides music data →
-- bae fetches master details →
-- bae imports the master with canonical tracklist
+- bae imports the main_release

 **Path 2: Import specific release**